top of page

 Training in the gi can sharpen your fundamentals, as the grips limit explosive escapes and force you to think several moves ahead.
 Many people also enjoy it due to being able to progress through the belt system.

-No Gi: Fast, dynamic and slippery
+No gi: Fast, dynamic and slippery

 No gi BJJ is practised in shorts and a rash guard.
 Without the gi, there are fewer grips, and sweat makes holding onto an opponent more challenging.
 This results in a faster, more dynamic style with a greater emphasis on wrestling-based takedowns, body control, and leg entanglements.
 Techniques like heel hooks, arm drags and overhooks become central, and matches can feel more scrambly and explosive.